azurecitadel/azurecitadel.github.io/automation/policy/lab4.md

     /subscriptions/2d31be49-d959-4415-bb65-8aec2c90ba62/providers/Microsoft.Authorization/policyDefinitions/global-naming-convention
     ```

-    With the ``management-group` switch then the policy will be defined at:
+    With the `--management-group` switch then the policy will be defined at:

     ```text
     /providers/Microsoft.Management/managementgroups/f246eeb7-b820-4971-a083-9e100e084ed0/providers/Microsoft.Authorization/policyDefinitions/global-naming-convention